Battle of Paardeberg: Siege

 As the sun came up on the morning of Monday, 19 February, General Roberts arrived on the scene.
 He initially urged a resumption of the frontal assaults, but Cronjé requested a cease-fire to bury the dead.
 The British refused and Cronjé replied "If you are so uncharitable as to refuse me a truce as requested, then you may do as you please.
 I shall not surrender alive.
 Bombard as you will".
 The truce communications had taken up much of the day and there was no time for any more assaults.

 The following day Roberts and Kitchener again planned to launch more assaults, but were firmly resisted by the other British senior officers.
 By 21 February, Roberts was intent on withdrawing, but to do so would have allowed Cronjé to escape.
 The Boers withdrew first – De Wet, faced with an entire British division who might be reinforced at any time, and fearing for his men's safety, withdrew his commandos from the south east.
-Ferreira's forces, which might have supported De Wet, had been left without direction after Ferreira was accidentally shot dead by one of his own sentries.
+Naas Ferreira's Boer forces, which might have supported De Wet, had been left without direction after Ferreira was accidentally shot dead by one of his own sentries.
 Cronjé had inexplicably refused to abandon his laager.
 Now De Wet had to abandon Cronjé.

 Cronjé's encampment was subjected to an increasingly heavy artillery bombardment, as more guns (including a battery of 5-inch medium howitzers and another of 1-pounder "pom-poms") joined the besieging British forces.
 Almost every horse, mule and ox was killed, and the stench and flies became unbearable.
+British assaults on Boer positions commenced throughout the week, and somewhat resembled later battles of World War I.

 Boer surrender

+For three days, Cronjé's men had not taken advantage of the opportunity to escape provided by De Wet, who resisted the attacks by Roberts.
+On Wednesday 21 February 1900 De Wet finally abandoned the hill called Kitchener's Kopje, only two hours before Roberts had planned to give up and retire his troops to Klipkraal Drift west of Paardeberg.

+Pakenham reviewed both sides of the subsequent surrender by Cronjé on the basis of new archival research and found that Roberts' nerve failed him when he strongly urged retirement of British troops.
+But he was saved from one of the greatest blunders of the war by the sudden abandonment of the Boer hill position by De Wet.